Flesh and Blood (1985 film)

-Flesh and Blood (stylized as Flesh+Blood) is a 1985 romantic historical adventure film directed by Paul Verhoeven, and starring Rutger Hauer, Jennifer Jason Leigh, Tom Burlinson, Susan Tyrrell, Ronald Lacey, Bruno Kirby and Jack Thompson.
+Flesh and Blood is a 1985 erotic historical adventure film directed by Paul Verhoeven, and starring Rutger Hauer, Jennifer Jason Leigh, Tom Burlinson, Susan Tyrrell, Ronald Lacey, Bruno Kirby and Jack Thompson.
 The script was written by Verhoeven and Gerard Soeteman.
-The story is set in the year 1501 in Italy, during the early modern period, and follows two warring groups of mercenaries and their longstanding quarrel.
+The story is set in 1501 in early modern Italy, and follows two warring groups of mercenaries and their longstanding quarrel.

-The script is partly based on unused material for the Dutch TV series Floris, which was the debut for Verhoeven, Soeteman and Hauer.
+The script is partly based on unused material for the Dutch television series Floris, which was the debut for Verhoeven, Soeteman and Hauer.
 The film, originally titled God's Own Butchers, was also known as The Rose and the Sword on early VHS releases.
 It was Verhoeven's first English-language film.

-The film follows a group of mercenaries who carry out missions for a lord who has lost his castle but after retaking it they are betrayed and forced to leave.
-During a revenge attack the group find and take a young woman who is betrothed to the lord's son.
-This changes the dynamic of the group during a dangerous time of medieval fighting and the plague.

-The film was a huge box office flop, only managing to make back 100,000 out of its estimated 6.5 million budget.
+Upon its release in August 1985, Flesh and Blood was a box office bomb, earning only US$100,000 on a US$6.5 million production budget.
+The film has since garnered a small cult following.
+The director's biographer called it "a crucial Verhoeven film, because the fight between logic and spirituality is one that is very familiar to the director; these are the elements still fighting for priority in his own mind."